Download the COAR Articles of Association.

 4. No person may benefit from reimbursement contrary to the aims of the association or disproportionally high salary.

 1. The Association has full members, with the option of single and consortium memberships.
 In addition, there are special members, honorary members and partners.
 All members and partners subscribe to the aims of the Association.

 2. Full membership is open to any legal entity comprising not-for-profit institutions of higher education, research, infrastructure and technology.
 Full members are obliged to pay regular membership fees.

 2.2.
-Group membership allows a corporate body or a group of institutions to become Full members at a reduced rate.
+Consortium membership allows a corporate body or a group of institutions to become Full members at a reduced rate.

 a) All members of a Group have passive voting rights, with the right to speak and to pose motions at the General Assembly.

-c) The Group nominates a Coordinating Partner who is entitled to enter into a contract with COAR and act on behalf of the participants, having appropriately established relations with the said participants in order to define its role and the payments due from each.
-The Coordinating Partner undertakes responsibility for full payment of the Group’s combined COAR membership fee.
+c) The Consortium nominates a Coordinating Partner who is entitled to enter into a contract with COAR and act on behalf of the participants, having appropriately established relations with the said participants in order to define its role and the payments due from each.
+The Coordinating Partner undertakes responsibility for full payment of the Consortium’s combined COAR membership fee.

 d) Institutions participating in a Group can be from different countries.